Samsung/mimic/README.md

     sudo apt-get install nodejs-legacy npm
     sudo npm install -g grunt-cli

-Install all dependencies via `npm`:
+Then, install all dependencies via `npm`:

     npm install

 Finally build the project:

-    grunt
+    make

-You may want to make sure that all tests pass to verify the build by running `npm test`.
+You may want to make sure that all tests pass to verify the build by running `make test`.

 ## Usage

 To run the model synthesis, the script `mimic` can be used.
-For instance:

-    ./mimic synth "x,y" "return x+1" "1"

 There are a number of scripts to run experiments and process data.
 They are all located in `scripts`, most notably `scripts/experiment.py` (to run one or more experiments) and `scripts/process.py` to process the collected data.
 Pass `--help` to them to get more information.

-There is also the file `src/main.ts`, that contains various ways to run things (mostly used for debugging).
-Invoke it (after compilation) as follows:

-    node --harmony --harmony-proxies bin/src/main.js 0 0

 ## Tests

 Tests are written using mocha, and can be run by the following command:

-    npm test
+    make test

 License
 -------